mczek/Camel-Up/camelUp/cran-comments.md

 * This is a new release.

-I am resubmitting to fix an e
+I am resubmitting to fix an issue with importing the methods package,